-A full continental breakfast is served from 7am until 9am in main dining room (can be served earlier/later by prior arrangement).
+A full continental breakfast is served from 7am until 9am in the main dining room.
+(Food can be served earlier/later by prior arrangement).

-Stewart Island Lodge is available for group bookings for up to 12 people (6 bedrooms, lounge, kitchen and BBQ) may be available, please enquire.
+Stewart Island Lodge is available for group bookings of up to 12 people (6 bedrooms).
+Please contact us to book.

 In case you haven't found the information you were looking for, we've put together some of the most common questions our customers ask about our trips.
 If you need more specific answers, please contact us directly.

 No, we only carry passengers and light freight on the ferry services between Bluff and Stewart Island.
 Rental cars and motor scooters are available for hire from our Oban Visitor Centre.
 Visit our Stewart Island Rentals page for further information.